ejmr/LNVL/docs/Instructions.md

 ### say ###

 This instruction prints dialog to the screen.
-The table for its action function requires the following properties:
+The arguments table for its action function requires the following properties:

 1. `content`: A string representing the dialog to say.

+2. `character`: **(Optional)** A instance of an `LNVL.Character` who will speak the dialog.